2026 NFL Draft: USA Today releases updated mock draft with a pair of Top 10 surprises

 As college football Pro Days around the country take place, NFL scouts are getting their last look at the potential crop ahead of the 2026 NFL Draft.
 And there are some shakeups to the mock drafts as a result.

-Let’s take a look at what the publication is prediction.
+Let’s take a look at what the publication is predicting.
 We begin below.

 1. Las Vegas Raiders – QB Fernando Mendoza, Indiana